-- Annual revenues and expenditures clearly identified by source and expenditures are clearly identified by destination (i.e. object codes). - Revenue assumptions closely related to applicable state and federal funding formulas - Expenditure assumptions reflect school design plan - Expenditure assumptions reflect prevailing or market costs - "Soft" revenues (e.g. fund-raises and grants) are not critical to solvency - Strong reserve or projected ending balance (the larger of 2-5% of expenditure or \$25,000) - If first year is not in balance, the long-term plan identifies solvency in future years and sources of capital sufficient to cover deficits until year budget is projected to balance. - Budget clearly indicates restricted versus general operating/flexible funds. - Expenditure for sufficient insurance to name district as also insured/hold harmless agreement - Expenditure sufficient for reasonably expected legal services vii.
+- Annual revenues and expenditures clearly identified by source and expenditures are clearly identified by destination (i.e. object codes). - Revenue assumptions closely related to applicable state and federal funding formulas - Expenditure assumptions reflect school design plan - Expenditure assumptions reflect prevailing or market costs - "Soft" revenues (e.g. fund-raises and grants) are not critical to solvency - Strong reserve or projected ending balance (the larger of 2-5% of expenditure or \$25,000) - If first year is not in balance, the long-term plan identifies solvency in future years and sources of capital sufficient to cover deficits until year budget is projected to balance. - Budget clearly indicates restricted versus general operating/flexible funds. - Expenditure for sufficient insurance to name County Office of Education as also insured/hold harmless agreement - Expenditure sufficient for reasonably expected legal services vii.
 Cash Flow Analysis

-- Expenditure for Special Education excess costs consistent with current experience in county - Description of all insurance the charter school will purchase, complete with annual cost viii.
+- Expenditure for Special Education excess costs consistent with current experience in the County Office of Education - Description of all insurance the charter school will purchase, complete with annual cost viii.
 Long Term Plan